matanlurey/lurey.dev-archived/content/posts/welcome.md

-I think writing a blog will help me focus on my side projects - giving me a reason to have something close to "deliverables" (i.e. I need to be able to produce _something_ visible to be able to blog about it), as well as an outlet to write on something that isn't Twiter or personal Discord(s).
+I think writing a blog will help me focus on my side projects - giving me a reason to have something close to "deliverables" (i.e. I need to be able to produce _something_ visible to be able to blog about it), as well as an outlet to write on something that isn't Twitter or personal Discord(s).

 Originally I thought about creating separate blogs for separate topics, but I want to reduce the barrier of me writing to an absolute minimum - my goal here isn't to get a hundred readers, I just want to write a hundred posts.
-So if you're reading this (thanks!), know that I am unlikely to be consistent, but will try to "tag" content to make it skippable.
+So if you're reading this (thanks!), know that I am unlikely to be consistent, but will try to "tag" content to make it skip-able.

 If you're interested in how I'm developing this blog - it's fairly simple but does require a bit of a technical background - e.g. more than creating an